We must determine brand design language for users, not demographics.

 How can brand people help us win the fight against block caps?

-Formally, the birthplace of the design language a brand uses to connect with their audience is an agency who sets in place all of the elements a business will use.
+Formally, the birthplace of the design language a brand uses to connect with its audience is an agency that sets in place all of the elements a business will use.
 These include things like colors, graphics, tone of voice, and typeface.
 These will be delivered in a brand book the business references to keep anyone who uses these elements aligned and “on brand”.

 Therefore, the most important people in this battle are brand designers.

-After the brand guidelines have been delivered, a well informed brand champion inside the business can help everyone remember the guidelines and stick to best practice.
+After the brand guidelines have been delivered, a well-informed brand champion inside the business can help everyone remember the guidelines and stick to best practices.
 When a business lacks a brand champion, guidelines from a brand agency are often delivered to a marketing director.